Malaysian Chinese: Cuisine

-Some of the examples of ethnic Chinese influenced Malaysian cuisine, clockwise from top-right: grass jelly (凉粉) with Bandung (玫瑰露加奶), yong tau foo (酿豆腐), Nyonya steamed layer cake (娘惹千层糕) and laksa noodle (叻沙).
+Some of the examples of ethnic Chinese influenced Malaysian cuisine, clockwise from top-right: grass jelly with Bandung, yong tau foo, Nyonya steamed layer cake and laksa noodle.

 The ethnic Chinese cuisine in Malaysia is derived from the culinary traditions of their early immigrants and descendants, who have adopted or modified their culinary traditions under the influence of Malaysian culture.
 Additionally due to the immigration of Chinese to the country, Chinese cuisine has now become an inseparable part in the country's cultural mixture.
 When Chinese merchants sailed their junks across the South China Sea, they visited ports in Borneo and Malacca, which had a profound influence on the region.
 Since the local king at that time enjoyed Chinese cuisine, the traders would bring along cooks with them to the island.
 They introduced ingredients in Chinese cooking such as noodles, bean sprouts, tofu and soy sauce which are by now widely used by every ethnic group in the country.
 Apart from introducing new ingredients, these earlier traders also discovered ingredients among the local population along the coast, such as the expensive edible bird's nest with the best quality nests claiming to come from Borneo.
 Since a vast majority of Chinese Malaysians today are descendants of immigrants from southern China, local Chinese cuisine is predominantly based from Fujian, Cantonese, Hakka and Teochew cuisines.
-Their technique of stir frying ingredients and adding a small portion of cooking oil over high heat in a wok (锅) is widely adopted among the nation.
+Their technique of stir frying ingredients and adding a small portion of cooking oil over high heat in a wok is widely adopted among the nation.

 The Nyonya making various traditional kuih.